KayChadow/Notes/web/smuggling.md

 # HTTP Request Smuggling

 ## Response Queue Poisening
 When you smuggle an extra full request, it can cause the server's response queue to get poisened.
 This is exploitable if the connection between the front-end and back-end is used for more than a few requests, and the attack does not cause the connection to shut down.
-When the queue is poisened, every request will recieve the response from the previous request.
-This allows an attacker to recieve perhaps sensitive responses from other users that allow for full account takeover.
+When the queue is poisened, every request will receive the response from the previous request.
+This allows an attacker to receive perhaps sensitive responses from other users that allow for full account takeover.
 Also it makes the website kinda unusable for other users since they get weird responses not corresponing to their request.

 ## Harmless -> Exploitable
 ### On-Site Redirect -> Open Redirect